Intune Tool Box – Rebuild of Intune in PowerShell

 Update 15.07.2022

-You have to unblock the dll’s.
-Navigate for this the the libaries folder and click Unblock in the properties on each dll’s.
+You have to unblock the DLLs.
+Navigate to the libraries folder and click Unblock in the properties of each DLL.

 It may be that you need to restart your PowerShell session to get the error message gone.